darius/cant/overview.md

 `with-ejector` call that created it -- whether by a normal return or an ejection.

-For an example of real use, there's [library/bounded-write.cant](https://github.com/darius/cant/blob/master/library/bounded-write.cant).
+For an example of real use there's [library/bounded-write.cant](https://github.com/darius/cant/blob/master/library/bounded-write.cant).

 When an ejector bails, there may be unwinding actions to perform,